Rats can sound just like any other animal. Most rodents make very similar noises, which makes it a challenge to figure out what you are dealing with!

 Here we are going to cover all of the noises that rats make.
-These noises can be the ones you hear around your home if a rat has entered your property.
-They are also the noises that rats make in general, such as squeaking, etc.
+These noises can be heard if a rat has entered your property.
+They are also the noises that rats make, such as squeaking.

-I wanted to cover both because it is important to understand them, and the differences.
+I wanted to cover both because it is important to understand them and their differences.

-It can be quite frightening when you first hear it, especially if you are tentatively walking around in an attic with minimal light!
+It cannot be comforting when you first hear it, especially if you tentatively walk around in an attic with minimal light!
 That is what happened to me.
-Of course, the automatic reaction is the best one, and that is to freeze!
+Of course, the automatic reaction is the best, and that is to freeze!

-I guess that is exactly what the rat wants you to do… freeze, and then back away!
+That is exactly what the rat wants you to do; freeze and back away!

 Why do rats hiss?

-A rat will hiss to warn you off.
-It is a clear sign that the rat feels threatened and that you should back away.
+A rat will hiss to warn you off, signifying that the rat feels threatened and that you should back away.

 Having said that, if a rat is in your home and you want to get rid of it, why should you back away from a hissing rat?
 You want the rat to feel threatened in your home.
 It may decide to move out…

-This is a very common noise that rats make, and it is one that I am sure if no surprise to you!
+This is a very common noise that rats make, and it is one that I am sure is no surprise to you!

 Why do rats squeak?

-A rat will squeak for a number of different reasons.
-Usually, the short squeaks and rats simply communicating.
+A rat will squeak for several different reasons.
+Usually, the short squeaks and rats are simply communicating.
 You may also find that a rat will squeak if you startle it, but it doesn’t feel threatened enough to hiss at you.